 Organic Materials Ordinance Update

-A key component of waste diversion is the recycling of organic waste, which includes green materials, agricultural materials, food materials, vegetative food materials, wood waste, manure, and others.
-These materials are highly recyclable and can be converted into value added products such as compost and mulch.
+A primary component of waste diversion is the recycling of organic waste, which includes green materials, agricultural materials, food materials, and vegetative food materials.
+These materials are highly recyclable and can be converted into value added products such as compost, mulch, and/or energy sources.
 Landfilling organic waste leads to the anaerobic breakdown of that material, which creates methane.
 Methane is 84 times more potent than carbon dioxide over a 20-year horizon, making landfills a top GHG emitter in California.
 Methane is also short-lived in the atmosphere, which means reducing these emissions has great potential in fighting climate change.

 The Organic Materials Ordinance Update project is part of a Countywide effort to meet solid waste diversion targets pursuant to the 2018 CAP and in alignment with programs and policies recommended by the Strategic Plan.